yaozhang-this/purematch/README.md

 As username is said to be optional, I assumed that it is nullable.
 And by intuition I assumed it to be unique.
 I created migration files so that the new column is added to database and the user model is adjusted to fit the new column.

 In a AGILE manner, all of these changes do not break previous versions but progressively add functionality to the app.

+### AWS Deployment

+For this challenge, I configured a fresh AWS free tier account with a IAM user set to dev role.
+I used AWS Elastic Beanstalk to host the NodeJS & express app.
+The EB environment has a EC2 instance and connects to AWS RDS database with Postgres driver via Sequelize.
+The EB environment uses a AWS bucket to store source code bundle.
+The NodeJs app itself also uses a AWS S3 bucket to store user iamges.
+I installed eb cli so it is very easy to deploy from local machine.
+But there could be many improvment in a real production environment, such as using the AWS CodePipeline for CI/CD the dev cycle.
+We can also use that to automatically migrate database upon each deploy.

+Currently, all sensitive data, including JWT secret key and database connection info, are stored inside EB Environment as environment variables and are not exposed to public, but in a production environment, it is best to use AWS SecretManager for retrieving secrets on each use for maximum security.